replicatedhq/docs/docs/packaging-an-application/custom-preflight-checks.md

-title = "Custom Preflight Checks" description = "A guide to implementing the Custom Preflight Checks feature to analyze customer systems to determine if the environment meets the minimum requirements for installation or update." weight = "214" categories = [ "Packaging" ]
+title = "Custom Preflight Checks" description = "A guide to implementing the Custom Preflight Checks feature to analyze customer systems to determine if the environment meets the minimum requirements for installation or update." weight = "214" categories = [ "packaging" ]

 [menu.main]
-Name       = "Custom Preflight Checks" identifier = "custom-preflight-checks" parent     = "/packaging-an-application" url        = "/docs/packaging-an-application/custom-preflight-checks"
+Name       = "Custom Preflight Checks" identifier = "custom-preflight-checks" parent     = "/packaging-an-application" url        = "/packaging-an-application/custom-preflight-checks"
 +++

 The host requirements section of the yaml gives Replicated the ability to analyze system